balakethelock/SuperAPI_Castlib/README.md

-## Optional little addon that adds castbars to nameplates (will probably still show on custom nameplates but look ugly)
+## Optional little addon that adds castbars to nameplates (made for default blizzard frames. will work with custom frames but may look out of place.

-# If you have latest version of PfUi you won't need this addon, it already implements SuperWoW castbars to all frames.
+### If you have latest version of PfUi you won't need this addon, it already implements SuperWoW castbars to all frames.